andis-sprinkis/linux-install/README.md

     ### Addtional kernel options

-    - Set TTY default screen rotation by specifying the `fbcon=rotate:X` boot options value.
+    - Set the TTY default screen rotation by specifying the `fbcon=rotate:X` option.

         For a counter-clockwise rotation set: